-- the Office of Equity can devote its resources and capacity to an efficient process, while avoiding scope creep and overburden; and - the enterprise experiences enduring culture and systems change.
+- The Office of Equity can devote its resources and capacity to an efficient process, while avoiding scope creep and overburden; and - The enterprise experiences enduring culture and systems change.

-FIGURE 19.
-Leveraging Agency Resources to Facilitate Systems Change
+FIGURE X. Leveraging Agency Resources to Facilitate Systems Change

-- > Agencies will collect and report data to use on the public dashboard. - Agencies will engage communities using best practices established by the Equity Office and commissions. - Each agency will designate a 'DEI Liaison' to be the point-of-contact and take the lead in reporting, submitting the agency plan, and collaboration with the Office of Equity. - With guidance and technical assistance from the Office of Equity, each agency will perform its own equity impact assessments using tools provided by/endorsed by the Office. - The Office of Equity can facilitate communication between agencies and DES and OFM SHR, but DES remains the go-to agency for workforce development and OFM SHR remains the goto agency for HR guidance/standards.
+- > Agencies will collect and report data to use on the public dashboard - Agencies will engage communities using best practices established by the Equity Office and commissions - Each agency will designate a 'DEI Liaison' to be the point-of-contact and take the lead in reporting, submitting the agency plan, and collaboration with the Equity Office - Each agency will perform its own equity impact assessments using tools provided by/endorsed by the Office of Equity.
+The Office will provide guidance and technical assistance. - > The Office of Equity can facilitate communication between agencies and DES and OFM SHR, but DES remains the go-to agency for workforce development and OFM SHR remains the go-to agency for HR guidance/standards.